Tekali7/JumpJourney/README.md

 - The code for the SweetAlert was adapted from [ChatGPT](https://chat.openai.com/)

+- The code/method for the collision detection was learned from my mentor and made by myself.

 ## Media

 - The left mouseclick and up arrow button image were found on [thenounproject](https://thenounproject.com/)

-- The jump and collision sounds were found on [mixkit](https://mixkit.co/free-sound-effects/)
+- The jump, collision and victory sounds were found on [mixkit](https://mixkit.co/free-sound-effects/)

 # Acknowledgments